 Spradley adds that most such renters in his city — Orlando, FL — are likely digital nomads who tend to stay for a year, rent, find a co-working space and then move on to another city.

-Everett, WA Apartments Getting Additional 267 Square Feet
+Everett, WA Apartments Upsizing by an Additional 267 Square Feet

 Analyzing all buildings under construction where apartment size data was available, we identified projects in 33 cities out of 92 which are already expanding floorplans to build more spacious apartments compared to what they built in the past five years.
 On average, the space added ranges from 267 extra square feet in Everett, WA to one more square foot in West Palm Beach, FL.